 If you aren’t wanting to take a tour, many places can be reached by public transport or car rental.
 There are rental agencies in Puerto Montt if you want the flexibility of having your own car.
 Car rental was even more expensive for us as individuals under 25 years of age, so we opted for public transport when getting around Puerto Montt and Puerto Varas.
 While this generally requires a little more time and effort, it is much cheaper.

-While some hotels, restaurants, shops, and other establishments in Puerto Montt take card, other places take only cash, so it is important to have some Chilean pesos on you when out and about.
+While some hotels, restaurants, shops, and other establishments in Puerto Montt take card, other places accept only cash, so it is good to have some Chilean pesos on you when out and about.
 For markets and smaller restaurants, it is best to have smaller denominations.